DIAGNijmegen/picai_eval/README.md

     ]
 ]
 ```
+#

 ### AI vs Radiologists from Clinical Routine
-**Comparison**: Between AI algorithm, and the historical reads made by radiologists during clinical routine.
+**Comparison**: Between multiple independently trained instances of a given AI algorithm, and the historical reads made by radiologists during clinical routine.

-**Statistical question**: What is the probability that a given trained AI algorithm outperforms radiologists from clinical routine, while accounting for the performance variance stemming from different cases and the AI algorithm’s training method?
+**Statistical Question**: What is the probability that a given trained AI algorithm outperforms radiologists from clinical routine, while accounting for the performance variance stemming from different cases and the AI algorithm’s training method?

-**Statistical test**: Paired bootstrapping (as applied in Ruamviboonsuk et al., 2022, McKinney et al., 2020, Rodriguez-Ruiz et al., 2019), using predictions from a given operating point.
-Here, the operating point is that of radiologists (PI-RADS ≥ 3 or PI-RADS ≥ 4) from clinical routine.
+**Statistical Test**: Paired bootstrapping (as applied in [Ruamviboonsuk et al., 2022](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00017-6/fulltext), [McKinney et al., 2020](https://www.nature.com/articles/s41586-019-1799-6), [Rodriguez-Ruiz et al., 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6748773/)), using predictions from a given operating point.
+Here, the operating point is that of radiologists ([PI-RADS](https://www.europeanurology.com/article/S0302-2838(19)30180-0/fulltext) ≥ 3 or [PI-RADS](https://www.europeanurology.com/article/S0302-2838(19)30180-0/fulltext) ≥ 4) from clinical routine.
 Trained AI algorithms are thresholded to match the radiologist's sensitivity/specificity (for patient diagnosis) or recall/precision (for lesion detection).
 In each of 1M replications, ∼U(0,N) cases are sampled with replacement, and used to calculate the _test statistic_.
 Iterations that sample only one class are rejected.
-The test statistic is the rank of historical reads made by radiologists, with respect to the predictions made by trained AI algorithms, where the rank is determined by the conjugate performance metric.
+Here, the test statistic is the rank of historical reads made by radiologists, with respect to the predictions made by trained AI algorithms, where the rank is determined by the conjugate performance metric.

 **Note**: In contrast to the [permutation test](#ai-vs-ai), bootstrapping approximates the statistical question.
-As a result, the p-value from bootstrapping can be mis-calibrated, giving p-values that are higher or lower than they should be.
-The permutation test does not have this issue, but cannot be applied in this scenario, because we have only a single radiological prediction per case.
+As a result, the p-value from bootstrapping can be miscalibrated (i.e. giving p-values that are higher or lower than they should be).
+The permutation test does not have this issue, but cannot be applied in this scenario, because we have only a single radiologist prediction per case.

-The matched bootstrapping test can be used as follows:
+Matched bootstrapping test can be used as follows:
 ```python
 import numpy as np
 from picai_eval.statistical_helper import perform_matched_boostrapping